Updated: Jul 15, 2022

-Cognitive flexibility is the mental ability of a person to switch between thinking about two different concepts or to think about multiple concepts at the same time.
+Cognitive flexibility is the mental ability of a person to switch between thinking about two different concepts or thinking about multiple concepts at the same time.
 Hence, adaptability and awareness of the changes in the environment become two underlying skills needed to be cognitively flexible.
-Cognitive flexibility helps you to apply concepts from one context to solve problems of another unrelated context and see things from different points of view with a proper understanding of the situation.
+Cognitive flexibility helps you to apply concepts from one context to solve problems in another unrelated context and see things from different points of view with a proper understanding of the situation.

 Judgement and Decision-Making: